3.a. Motor and Power Connections

 The TReX receives its power through the VIN/GND connector terminals.
 VIN should be between 6 and 16 V and your power source must be able to supply the current your motors will be drawing.
-The TReX can supply peaks of 30 A and up to a continuous 13 A to each of its two bidirectional motors.
-Performance will depend the on actual system and its ability to dissipate heat.
-The TReX’s bottom motor driver board is designed to help heat flow away from the VNH2SP30 motor driver chips, but addition of a heat sink and good air flow will further improve performance.
+The TReX can supply peaks of 30 A and up to a continuous 13 A to each of its two bidirectional motors under typical conditions.
+Performance will depend on the actual system and its ability to dissipate heat.
+The TReX’s bottom motor driver board is designed to help heat flow away from the VNH2SP30 motor driver chips, but addition of a heat sink and good air flow can further improve performance.
 The TReX can supply up to 15 A (continuous) to the auxiliary motor.

 There are several different ways to connect motors to your TReX:

 The figure above demonstrates how to connect two bidirectional motors and a unidirectional auxiliary motor to your TReX, all powered by the same battery.
 Note that the auxiliary motor is driven by permanently connecting one lead to power while the board PWMs the other lead between high impedance and ground.
 You must connect your battery’s ground directly to the port of the auxiliary motor’s connection block if you plan to use the auxiliary motor.
 Otherwise, the auxiliary motor could attempt to pull too much current through the TReX itself, thereby damaging the unit.

 The auxiliary motor’s other lead connects to the upper port of its connection block.
 You will need to connect a diode across the auxiliary motor’s terminals as shown below.
 Failing to do so will adversely affect the performance of your TReX and could result in permanent damage to the device.
 Take great care to ensure you do not solder the diode in backwards!
 You should not solder a diode to your bidirectional motors.